 BitLocker recovery key can be found in your account on the Microsoft website.
 Follow the link https://onedrive.live.com/recoverykey.

 If you don’t have access to the BitLocker recovery key, then you won’t be able to access your encrypted data.
 Because BitLocker is designed to protect your files from other users.

-A few nuances regarding the recovery of data from the BitLocker drive.
+A few nuances regarding the recovery of data from a BitLocker drive.
 Data needs to be restored to a separate disk with at least the same size as the encrypted one.
 During the recovery all the contents of this disk will be deleted and replaced with the decrypted data from the BitLocker volume.
-In our example, the disk F: (2 GB in size) is a USB stick with the contents encrypted using BitLocker, which is not opened due some reason.
+In our example, the disk F: (2 GB in size) is a USB stick with the contents encrypted using BitLocker, which won’t open for some reason.
 To recover the data, we mounted an additional external hard disk Data (G:) with the size of 10 GB.

 How to unlock a BitLocker encrypted drive in Windows?

 The simplest situation is when you need to unlock an BitLocker encrypted drive from Windows.
 You probably have an external drive or USB flash drive protected with BitLocker that won’t open, or you want to open an encrypted drive on another computer.

 Connect the drive to your computer and go to the Control Panel -> System and Security -> BitLocker Drive Encryption (available in Professional and higher Windows editions).
 In the list of disks, select the BitLocker encrypted disk and click Unlock Drive.

 Depending on the security method, specify the password, PIN recovery key and connect the smart card to unlock the drive.
 If you don’t know the password, but the recovery key has been saved, select Advanced settings -> Enter recovery key.

 If you have multiple recovery keys, you can determine the recovery key you need using the identifier that is displayed in the window.
 If you specify the correct key, the disk is unlocked and you can access the data on it.